 The presenters will separate fact from myth regarding the accessibility and responsiveness of the jurisdiction and provide experienced insight Nevada’s utility and opportunity to provide certainty and flexibility for your clients and their families.

 WHO SHOULD ATTEND • High-net-worth investment advisors • Financial planners • Estate planning attorneys • Trust officers • CPAs/accountants

-McDonald Carano law firm
+McDonald Carano Law Firm

 Robert Armstrong is a third-generation Nevadan with unmatched expertise advising high net worth clients and family trust companies on Nevada’s trust, estate and tax planning legal and regulatory landscape.
 Bob has over forty years of experience serving clients as an attorney and a non-practicing CPA.
 He is a Fellow of the American College of Trust and Estate Counsel and a member of the American Institute of Certified Public Accountants among other affiliations.
-Bob has received six “Lawyer of the Year” awards from The Best Lawyers in America and is currently ranked for the 5th consecutive year in the highest Band 1 category for Private Wealth Law in Chambers USA High Net Worth Guide.
+Bob has received four “Lawyer of the Year” awards from The Best Lawyers in America and is currently ranked for the 6th consecutive year in the highest Band 1 category for Private Wealth Law in Chambers USA High Net Worth Guide.
 He received his juris doctorate from Georgetown Law Center and a LL.M. in taxation from New York University.

 Pioneer Wealth Management